 Tell us a little about yourself, if you were to pick something what would you like your clients to absolutely know about you?

-I have a twin brother . . . identical, mirror-image (he's left handed, im right), separated by less than 2 minutes (me being the youngest by 1:53).
+I have a twin brother . . . we are identical, mirror-image (he's left handed, me right), separated by less than 2 minutes -- and hell yes, i am the youngest!

 And yes, like myself, he is also gay.

 and did I mention - I am the youngest?